-This is perhaps the classic among the classics.
-Its ingeniously proportioned, unmistakable shape has made this height-adjustable table into one of the most popular design icons of the 20th century.
-It is named after the summer house E 1027, “Maison en bord de mer”, that Eileen Gray built for herself and for her colleague, Jean Badovici.
-The secret code-name likewise comes from her: E is for Eileen, 10 for Jean (J is the 10th letter of the alphabet), 2 for B(adovici) and 7 for G(ray).
+Among the classics, this is arguably the classic.
+Its ingeniously proportioned, distinctive shape has made the height-adjustable table one of the most popular design icons of the 20. century.
+It is named after the summer house E 1027 "Maison en bord de mer", which Eileen Gray built for herself and her collaborator Jean Badovici.
+The mysterious code name also comes from her: E stands for Eileen, 10 for Jean (J is the 10. letter of the alphabet), 2 for B(adovici) and 7 for G(ray).

-The height-adjustable side table frame consists of chromed steel tube.
-The classic edition has a clear crystal glass plate.
-The Adjustable Table is also available with a grey Parsol glass top or a black varnished metal top.
+The height-adjustable frame of the side table is made of chromed tubular steel.
+The classic version has a clear crystal glass top.
+Furthermore, the Adjustable Table is also available with a grey Parsol glass top or a black lacquered metal top.

-ClassiCon manufacturer is authorised by The World Licence Holder Aram Designs Ltd.
+Manufacturer ClassiCon authorised by The World Licence Holder Aram Designs Ltd.